Prerequisites Overview

 - HTML Basics — OWL templates are XML/HTML; you must be comfortable reading and writing basic HTML.

 - All JavaScript prerequisites are covered in the ylearner JavaScript course.
-An HTML/CSS course is coming.
+HTML is at ylearner HTML course.
+CSS basics are at ylearner CSS course.

 You can, but you will struggle.
 OWL components are classes — without understanding class syntax you will not know how to write a component.
 And without module syntax you cannot structure a multi-file project.
 The minimum is: classes, destructuring, and arrow functions.
 Without async/await you can still learn 80% of OWL — just skip the async lifecycle hook lessons until you learn it.